History of the Tunisia national football team: African Nations Championship

 Tunisia has participated in two editions of the African Nations Championship.
-In the 2009 edition, she is represented by the olympic team, under the management of Mondher Kebaier.
-Tunisia is eliminated there in the qualification phase.
+In the 2009 African Nations Championship qualification, Tunisia represented by the U-23 team, under the management of Mondher Kebaier, where Tunisiaeliminated there in the qualification phase.
 In 2011, under the leadership of Sami Trabelsi, Tunisia qualified for the finals and won the championship by beating Angola in the final.
 In 2014, placed under the direction of Nabil Maâloul, she was eliminated in the qualification phase.

-In the 2016 edition, under the leadership of Henryk Kasperczak, Tunisia qualified for the finals, but Hatem Missaoui led the team in Rwanda.
+In the 2016 African Nations Championship qualification, under the leadership of Henryk Kasperczak, Tunisia qualified for the finals, but Hatem Missaoui led the team in Rwanda.
 Tunisia was eliminated in the quarterfinals by Mali.
 In the next edition, the Tunisian Football Federation announced that Tunisia will not participate in the 2018 African Nations Championship due to the participation of the first team in the 2018 FIFA World Cup.

-In 2020 African Nations Championship qualification, Tunisia faces Libya two home and away games, winning the first match 1–0 at Stade Olympique de Radès and the second 2–1 at Stade Boubker Ammar; Anice Badri scores the goals for Tunisia in both cases.
+In 2020 African Nations Championship qualification, Tunisia faced Libya two home and away games, winning the first match 1–0 at Stade Olympique de Radès and the second 2–1 at Stade Boubker Ammar; Anice Badri scores the goals for Tunisia in both cases.
 The national team qualified for the final phase but, on 20 December 2019, the qualification was withdrawn by the Tunisian Football Federation due to the intensity of the matches.
+The team didn't enter to the 2022 African Nations Championship qualification.

+On 9 October 2024, during the draw for the 2024 African Nations Championship qualification, CAF has allocated three places for the North African region, however Algeria and Egypt have declined to participate, it was decided that Libya, Morocco and Tunisia would automatically qualify for the final tournament.
+However, on 9 November Tunisia withdrew again from participation after meeting with representatives of Tunisian league clubs due to the pressure of the calendar.